-If you have a MIDI keyboard or other MIDI controller such as a MIDI guitar, then you can play along while Composer plays the song.
-Composer will route your MIDI performance to a MIDI output device and channel that you specify; and it will use an instrument sound (MIDI patch) that you specify.
+If you have a MIDI keyboard or other MIDI controller such as a MIDI guitar, then you can play along while Musician plays the song.
+Musician will route your MIDI performance to a MIDI output device and channel that you specify; and it will use an instrument sound (MIDI patch) that you specify.

-This topic describes how you can play along, or "jam", with Composer's playback of a song, if you have a MIDI keyboard or controller.
-If you are interested in practicing a part in the song, where you perform it rather than Composer, then see Practicing a Part Using Your MIDI Keyboard.
+This topic describes how you can play along, or "jam", with Musician's playback of a song, if you have a MIDI keyboard or controller.
+If you are interested in practicing a part in the song, where you perform it rather than Musician, then see Practicing a Part Using Your MIDI Keyboard.

 If you want to play along, or jam, using the instrument sound of one of the staves in the song, then there is a quick way for you to select that sound, by double-clicking the solo button, as described in the first procedure below.
 If you want to play along using an instrument sound that is not associated with any staves in the song, then follow the second procedure below.

-You can also set up Composer to produce a selected sound as you play at your keyboard, even while Composer is not playing any song.
+You can also set up Musician to produce a selected sound as you play at your keyboard, even while Musician is not playing any song.
 Just follow the same instructions below.

 To play along with your MIDI instrument, using an instrument sound that is already assigned to one of the song staves:

 |Double-click the solo button at the left side of the staff.
 If the staff controls are not visible, you can make then visible using the Show or Hide Staff Controls command in the View menu.

 When you double-click the solo button, it will turn to red , and a red arrow will be displayed to the left of the staff, as illustrated below.